South Laclo River

-The South Laclo River (Ribeira de Lacló do Sul or Rio Lacló do Sul, Mota Lakló) is a river in the Manufahi municipality of East Timor.
+The South Laclo River (Ribeira de Lacló do Sul or Rio Lacló do Sul, Mota Lakló) is a river in the Manufahi municipality of Timor-Leste.
 It flows southwards, and then southeastwards, into the Timor Sea.

 Etymology

-English language sources conventionally refer to the river as the South Laclo River, as there is also another Laclo River, usually referred to in English as the North Laclo River, which discharges into Wetar Strait on the north coast of East Timor.
+English language sources conventionally refer to the river as the South Laclo River, as there is also another Laclo River, usually referred to in English as the North Laclo River, which discharges into Wetar Strait on the north coast of Timor-Leste.

 The North Laclo River takes its name from the town of Laclo, which is located on its left bank, about 13 km from its mouth.

 The two rivers are not connected to each other; both rise in the uplands near Turiscai in Manufahi municipality, where a drainage divide causes them to flow southwards and northwards, respectively, in each case later augmented by several tributaries.